Itexit/IDEACENTRE/README.md

 # IDEACENTRE
 boot your Lenovo Ideacentre as an IMac
 How to:
-Initialize your USB
+1) Initialize your USB
-Mount the EFI partition
+2) Mount the EFI partition
-Hit the CODE button
+3) Hit the CODE button
-Download the zip
+4) Download the zip
-unpack..
+5) unpack..
-copy and paste the EFI folder in your USB reboot..
+6) copy and paste the EFI folder in your USB
+7) reboot.. & enjoy